bihealth/WiPP/documentation/USERGUIDE.md

 That is all the basics you need to know about **WiPP**!
 Now let's get started with the technical part on how to use the tool.

 > ###Note
-> If you want to know more about the underlying data processing such as the scoring function, baseline correction or optimization, take a look at the paper available [here](Add link) (empty link until paper published).
+> If you want to know more about the underlying data processing such as the scoring function, baseline correction or optimization, take a look at the [paper available]() (empty link until paper published).

 ## What data do WiPP supports?